JoseLion/ts-routeways/README.md

 Codecs.UUID // Ready to use on a router
 ```

-You can find more details and a complete example of custom codecs in the link bellow:
+You can find more details and a complete example of custom codecs in the link below:

 [Custom Codecs ⚙️](./docs/CustomCodecs.md)

 ## Getting your QueryParam types back

 Sometimes you'd like to use the queryParam types that are already defined in your router somewhere else.
-For instance, in the argument of the function in charge of making a request with those same query paramenters.
-This could be a very common pattern, let's assume we have `MainRoutes` as in the [Usage section](#usage), and an API that receives those same `byName` and `showAll` query params.
+For instance, in the argument of the function in charge of making a request with those query parameters.
+This could be a very common pattern, let's assume we have `MainRoutes` as presented in the [Usage section](#usage) and an API that receives `byName` and `showAll` query params.

 **Not so safe, isn't it?**
 ```ts